nucleic/cppy/README.md

 cppy
 ====

-A collection of C++ headers which make it easier to write Python C extension modules.
+A small C++ header library which makes it easier to write Python extension modules.
+The primary feature is a PyObject smart pointer which automatically handles reference counting and provides convenience methods for performing common object operations.